'Sport has changed my entire world'

 The 21-year-old, who lives in Bradford, captained England in the final of the Street Child World Cup in May 2019 and was named one of the BBC's 100 most inspiring and influential women in the same year.

+READ MORE: Jasmin Akter - from Rohingya refugee camp to Street Child World Cup

-READ MORE: If you've been affected by issues raised in this video, there is information and support available on BBC Action Line.
+If you've been affected by issues raised in this video, there is information and support available on BBC Action Line.